kmvu/Capstone-ML/Proposal/proposal.md

 ### Evaluation Metrics

 As mentioned in Problem Statement, we will be using `Accuracy` to measure our model's performance.
-In some cases, `Accuracy` is not enough to measure our performance properly and we need use F-beta score by determining whether we need a high `Recall` score or a high `Precision` score.
+In some cases, `Accuracy` is not enough to measure our performance properly and we need to use F-beta score by determining whether we need a high `Recall` score or a high `Precision` score.
 However, in this case, either `False Positives` or `False Negatives` is not a big problem, because they just simply mean "No, this is not a *xyz* type".
 So we can use `Accuracy` to measure our model performance.

 *Accuracy* can be calculated as following:
 ```